Where to Take a Hot Yoga Class in and Around Philadelphia

 12 West Willow Grove Avenue, Chestnut Hill

-Among the many other workouts Balance Chestnut Hill offers, the fitness studio also runs heated vinyasa yoga.
-The 45-minute class encourages you to flow through dynamic poses while mindfully focusing on your breath for optimal mind-body connection and strength.
+Among the many other workouts Balance Chestnut Hill offers, the fitness studio also runs heated yoga.
+The 50-minute class encourages you to flow through dynamic poses while mindfully focusing on your breath for optimal mind-body connection and strength.

 Bhakti Yoga South Jersey